How web data can help fuel your dynamic pricing strategy

 The solution is web-extracted product pricing data.

 That way, all you have to do is identify your competition and set up web scrapers that collect pricing data every few minutes so that you can modify your strategy accordingly.

 If you’re wondering how to build a web scraping project that allows you to extract real-time data from millions of price points regularly, here’s your answer!

-Fortunately, multiple open-source and commercial tools and libraries are available to help you easily get the web data you need.
+If you want to do it yourself, fortunately, multiple open-source and commercial tools and libraries are available to help you easily get the web data you need.
 Here are some of my favorites:

 If you feel like you need a helping hand in your data extraction project or you’d prefer to leave the data extraction to experts and focus solely on making strategic pricing decisions, just give us a shout.